T-O-R-U-S/the-wordle-solver/README.md

 word frequency because word frequency would require a much larger table.

 The third factor is gray letters; any words that contains a letter that Wordle has informed the player is not in the word get pruned.
+Sometimes though, you will have one letter that matches either a yellow or a green; these cases are handled specially.
+If there is one L yellow and one gray, then it will search for words that have only one L. If there are two yellow Ls, then it will search for words that have exactly two Ls, and so on.
+If there is a green Ls and gray Ls, then it will do the same.

 The fourth factor is yellow letters; any words that do not contain the letter get pruned, and any words that *do* contain the letter, but have the letter